mlhcmit/psets/2022/pset2/README.md

   4. How we can use those concepts for downstream analyses

 ### Code & Materials
-You will use the notebook linked [here](https://colab.research.google.com/drive/1Y-e9mgsfvU7cbpCE0_mhZeQteGCCCLhL?usp=sharing).
+You will use the notebook linked [here](https://colab.research.google.com/drive/1mYKk_STC9-2TmkPNqXaIvFAkvUCive4Q?usp=sharing).
-Please save the notebook into your drive (File -> Save a copy in Drive) then start working on it.
+(IMPORTANT) Please save the notebook into your drive (File -> Save a copy in Drive) then start working on it.

 The notebook contains detailed instructions and includes 8 short questions (1.1 through 1.8).
 In the final write-up PDF, please also include all the codes you've added/changed for answering the questions in a different color and font family.
 No need to upload the colab notebook.